genepattern/CorrelationMatrix/README.md

 ## Output Files

-1. **output.gct**
+1. **<input_basename>_corr.gct**
    The correlation matrix in GCT format.
 If the dimension is set to "column", this file contains correlations between columns of the input data; if set to "row", it contains correlations between rows.
+Default file name is derived from the name of the input file.

 ## Example Data